pierre-pretorius/nebulex/usage-rules/nebulex.md

 - Use `wrap_error/2` from `Nebulex.Utils` to wrap errors consistently.
 - Implement optional behaviours as needed: `Nebulex.Adapter.KV`, `Nebulex.Adapter.Queryable`, etc.
-- Leverage `use Nebulex.Adapter.Transaction` and similar modules for default implementations.

 ### Command Pattern